BenShapley/game-database-openai-powered/README.md

 3. **Read your RAWG Key:**

-   Within your project directory, create a new folder called `keys` and create a new JSON file named `rawg_keys`.
+   Within the project directory, create a new folder called `keys` and create a new JSON file named `rawg_keys`.

    Copy paste the text below and replace `YOUR_KEY_HERE` with **your RAWG key**.